 Our goal is to increase the ability of young people to succeed in the educational arena and labor market.
 Those that successfully complete our programs are poised to become economically self-sufficient.

-Through the Workforce Innovation and Opportunity Act (WIOA) The Dannon Project provide access to and opportunities for education, training, employment, and support services to youth with barriers to education and employment ages 18-24.
+Through the Workforce Innovation and Opportunity Act (WIOA) The Dannon Project provides access to and opportunities for education, training, employment, and support services to youth with barriers to education and employment ages 18-24.
 The Youth Career program allows youth to not only receive life skills readiness training but occupational certifications for a rewarding career.
 The program goal is to increase the ability of young people to succeed in education, both secondary and post-secondary, and in the labor market.
 Successful program completion leads to economic self-sufficiency.

-Enrolled participants can take advantage of the following 14 program elements.
+Enrolled participants can take advantage of the following 14 program elements:

-Through the U.S. Department of Labor’s Employment and Training Administration (ETA) The Dannon Project seeks to protect community safety by ensuring youth offenders ages 18-24 become productive, responsible, and law-abiding citizens.
+Through the U.S. Department of Labor’s Employment and Training Administration (ETA), The Dannon Project seeks to protect community safety by ensuring youth offenders ages 18-24 become productive, responsible, and law-abiding citizens.
 We implement innovative and effective strategies to help them maintain long-term employment and stable living.